northeast-kansas-library-system/nextkansas.sql/README.md

 Instructions:

-Run report 3047 and save as a spreadsheet.
+Run Next Search Catalog report 3047 and save as a spreadsheet.

 The SQL for this report is: